napari/napari/docs/explanations/rendering.md

 # Overview

 This document outlines our plans for making napari's rendering non-blocking.
-We hope to update this document as the implementation evolves with more concrete and final details.
+We hope to morph this document from a plan into the final design as we implement it.

 # Blocked UI